 While summer weddings are a lot of fun, wearing heavily-embroidered silk lehengas and sarees is certainly not!
 Heavy shaadi clothes may look gorgeous but they also lead to a lot of sweating.
 So how do you see to it that you glow (not sweat) during a summer function?
 Simply by keeping these tips in mind to control sweating:

 Right before you put on your gorgeous lehenga and do your makeup, go take a shower with anti-bacterial soap.
-This may seem like an obvious thing to do, but this is just a friendly reminder from our side that bathing will help wash away sweat and make you feel refreshed.
+This may seem like an obvious thing to do, but this is just a friendly reminder from our side that bathing will help wash away the excessive body and face sweat and make you feel refreshed.
 Also, to keep underarm sweating in control, make sure that they are waxed or shaved.

 Use a good talcum powder on every part of your body before you put on your heavy lehenga.
 We mean your underarms, belly, legs, arms and waist.
 Even between your boobs, since your cleavage also sweats.
 The powder will ensure that the moisture is absorbed and your clothes don’t stick to you.
 This trick can help you avoid some major discomfort at your wedding, so get powdering!